rstudio/visual-markdown-editing/docs/overview.md

 ## Learning More

-Check out the following aritlces to learn more about visual markdown editing:
+Check out the following articles to learn more about visual markdown editing:

 -   [Editing](editing) goes into more depth on visual editor support for tables, images, footnotes, citations, embedded code, equations, HTML & Tex, and more.